jkphl/generator-clearphp/README.md

 yo cleanphp:apidocs
 ```

-It adds a single configuration resource:
+It adds some configuration resources:

 ```
 |-- build